-Funeral insurance typically covers final expenses, including medical bills, cremation fees, and funeral expenses.
+Funeral insurance typically covers funeral expenses, final expenses, including medical bills and cremation fees.

 In addition, most life insurance policies require a medical test, while funeral insurance doesn’t.
 In fact, you won’t even have to provide any health-related information if you apply for guaranteed life issue insurance.

 A funeral insurance plan is generally more expensive than a comparable life insurance policy.
 However, the price difference is not huge, as the following chart shows.

 Funeral Insurance Rates - Non-Medical Underwriting

 Short answer is YES.
 Your life insurer will pay a lump sum to your family upon your death.
 Your loved ones are free to use the funds to cover funeral expenses, including your funeral costs and other related costs.

 Many people use a life insurance policy to cover final expenses.
 Assuming you are in reasonably good health, you can buy a life insurance policy with a medical exam instead, because these policies are cheaper than funeral insurance.

 When shopping for a life insurance policy, adjust the face value so that it will be enough to cover end-of-life expenses in addition to your family’s other financial needs.
 Our life insurance calculator takes your end-of-life expenses into account while calculating how much life insurance you need.

 How much funeral insurance coverage do you need?